theaquamarine/windows-powershell-docs/docset/windows/dism/set-appxprovisioneddatafile.md

 The **Set-AppXProvisionedDataFile** cmdlet adds custom data into the specified app (.appx) package that has been provisioned in a Windows image.
 The specified app (.appx) package must already be added to the image prior to adding custom data.

-You cannot install an app package (.appx) on an operating system that does not support apps for at least Windows® 8.
+You cannot install an app package (.appx) on an operating system that does not support apps for at least Windows??
+8.
 Apps are not supported on Server Core installations of Windows Server, Windows PE, or on any versions of Windows older than Windows 8 and Windows Server 2012.

 To install and run apps on Windows Server, you must install the [Desktop Experience](http://go.microsoft.com/fwlink/?LinkId=247330).